Advance HE’s annual EDI conference 2018 – Call for workshop and paper proposals around our 2018 themes of practice and progress

 Theme 3: Learning together

 A chance for members to share their own successes and develop their knowledge of EDI issues, approaches and research.
-ECU is committed to connecting members together and empowering them to share the latest practice and progress.
+Advance HE is committed to connecting members together and empowering them to share the latest practice and progress.
 We welcome submissions such as:

-Note that under this theme ECU will also be providing some innovative new sessions involving delegate co-production of guidance, and helping you to take your research into the academic world – further details will be announced closer to the time.
+Note that under this theme, Advance HE will also be providing some innovative new sessions involving delegate co-production of guidance, and helping you to take your research into the academic world – further details will be announced closer to the time.

 We encourage content which looks at equality, diversity and inclusion as a whole, specific protected characteristics, or intersectional approaches.
 We encourage continued discussion of work around race equality, supporting trans individuals, gender and disability.
 However we also encourage focus on the following which were under-represented at last year’s conference: